marijnh/Eloquent-JavaScript/21_skillsharing.md

 # Project: Skill-Sharing Website

+{{quote {author: "Margaret Fuller", chapter: true}

+If you have knowledge, let others light their candles at it.

+quote}}

 {{index "skill-sharing project", meetup, "project chapter"}}

 A _((skill-sharing))_ meeting is an event where people with a shared